gvwilson/thirdbit/src/fiction/in-heck/index.md

 Was "camp" the right word for buildings with concrete floors and proper roofs?
 Gumption had overheard some people refer to it as "Bots' End", and he hoped the name would stick.
-It was just a a dozen structures ranging in size from a garden shed to half the size of the Roos' house, all arranged in a circle around a black charging post—but Rusty Bridge was just a place too.
+It was just a dozen structures ranging in size from a garden shed to half the size of the Roos' house, all arranged in a circle around a black charging post—but Rusty Bridge was just a place too.